matthewdeancooper/stanford_cs299/README.md

    observations to sketch out the right direction - the rest is *just* algebra.
    This is designed to serve as a blueprint rather than a walk-through.
 Remember:

-   > What I cannot create, I do not understand. - Feynman
+   > "What I cannot create, I do not understand." - Feynman

 2. Working examples of each coding problem and their respective outputs are included.
 However, some coding solution make use of modified algorithms.
 An